eBay/skin/.github/ISSUE_TEMPLATE/new-feature-request.md

 - [ ] Successful accessibility review with Core A11Y Team.
 - [ ] Successful frontend review with eBayUI Team.

+> **Note**
-Note: A "successful review" means those teams give their blessing for it to proceed to engineering.
+> A "successful review" means those teams give their blessing for it to proceed to engineering.